 Party Game Stage is 120 + 40 + 15 + 7.5 Total = 182

 So once you add all those numbers up.
-120 + 40 + 15 + 7.5 the total is 182.5 because the numbers in the 7 days to die game stage formula are always rounded down, not up.
-The total becomes just 182.
+120 + 40 + 15 + 7.5, the total is 182.5 because the numbers in the 7 days to die game stage formula are always rounded down, not up.
+So the total becomes just 182.

 7 Days To Die Game Stage and Blood Moon Hordes?

-When it comes to the game stage during a 7D2D blood moon it doesn’t just consider the members in your party, it includes everyone in the local area.
-How big that area is we are not sure as its not specified in the XML.
+When it comes to the game stage during a 7D2D blood moon, it doesn’t just consider the members in your party.
+It includes everyone in the local area.
+We are not sure how big that area is, as it’s not specified in the XML.
 So, if you have 5 people in your party and 5 people not in your party but in the same base.
 The blood moon game stage will calculate all 10 players.